Norbert-Oleksy/Card-Management-Example-Project/README.md

 [Watch video](https://youtu.be/XkmAaP16a20)

 ## Quick Overview
-Cards are drawn from the Deck into the hand.
+Cards are drawn from the Deck into the hand.<br>

-Use the mouse to drag a card from your hand.
+Use the mouse to drag a card from your hand.<br>

-Drop a card over the table to put it there.
+Drop a card over the table to put it there.<br>

-Press the "End the turn" button to end your turn.
+Press the "End the turn" button to end your turn.<br>

-The game ends when there are no more cards to play.
+The game ends when there are no more cards to play.<br>

 ## Task
 ### Task flow